Information for and expectations of new and existing council members (February 2026)

 - Undertaking required training

-- Including reading the OSCR (Office of the Scottish Charity Regulator) guidance and undertaking the online LJ (Liberal Judaism) safeguarding training.
+- We expect Council members to read the OSCR (Office of the Scottish Charity Regulator) guidance and to undertake Liberal Judaism (LJ) Safeguarding training.

 How Sukkat Shalom Council operates and what it does